zaufi/zaufi.github.com/_posts/2013-08-02-portage-diet.md

 ---
 {% include JB/setup %}

-Recently I've drammatically reduced the portage tree by getting rid of a bunch of categories I unlikely will ever use.
+Recently I've drammatically reduced the portage tree by getting rid of a bunch of categories I'm not going to use.
 To do so, you have to add the following to `/etc/paludis/repositories/gentoo.conf`:

     sync_options = --exclude-from=/etc/paludis/repositories/gentoo-portage-exclude.list --rsync-option="--delete-excluded"

-The `gentoo-portage-exclude.list` actually generated from `gentoo-portage-exclude.list.skel`
+The `gentoo-portage-exclude.list` file is actually generated from `gentoo-portage-exclude.list.skel` by the script below:
-by the following script:

    {% highlight bash %}
 #!/bin/bash